 Edison Sailing Center offers NASBLA-approved Safe Boater education programs that comply with the law ( “In order to operate a motorboat of 10hp or greater, FL law requires anyone born on or after Jan 1, 1988, to successfully complete an approved boating safety course and obtain a Boating Safety Education ID Card.”).
-Edison teaches both the US Powerboat Safe Powerboat Handling course and the Florida Bobber Card course, How to Boat Smart, both of which include up to 8 hours on the water in various types of outboard boats.
+Edison teaches both the US Powerboat Safe Powerboat Handling course and the Florida Bobber Card course, How to Boat Smart, both of which include time on the water in various types of outboard boats.

 We teach youth ages 10 -17 and adults ages 18+.
 Most youth courses are offered during one or more of Edison’s summer programs or through an organization’s request for training, e.g. a private or parochial school, scouting programs, etc. Youth boater education is comprised of Florida’s (FWC) How to Boat Smart boater education course.
 This is referred to as the Bobber Card course ( logo above).
 While this course teaches the content knowledge, it does not provide for any on-the-water skills development.
 The US Coast Guard and NASBLA have identified 30+ specific boat handling skills that all beginning boat operators must be able to demonstrate.
 Edison teaches these on-the-water skills as part of its safe boater education training and requires satisfactory demonstration of the skills.